 This one isn’t optional.
 You must pay a storage fee every month an item sits in a fulfillment center.

-Starting March 1, Amazon will increase their monthly fees for inventory storage.
-Standard-size items will cost $0.64 per cubic foot between January and September and $2.35 between October and December.
-Fees for oversize items will remain essentially the same, at $0.43 and $1.15 respectively.
+Amazon's monthly inventory storage fees are as follows: Standard-size items cost $0.69 per cubic foot between January and September and $2.40 between October and December.
+Fees for oversize items are $0.48 and $1.20 respectively.

 Fulfillment Fees (Formerly Order Handling, Pick & Pack, and Weight Handling)

 Amazon charges for each successful sale through FBA.
-The cost depends on the size and weight of the item, plus the time of year during which it is sold.
-For example, a large standard-size item weighing no more than 1 pound would cost $2.99 between January and September and $2.88 between October and December.
+The cost depends on details like the item's size and outbound shipping weight.
+For example, a large standard-size item with an outbound shipping weight of no more than 1 pound would generally cost $3.19.

 Advantages of FBA

 Now that we have a rough idea of the costs and troubles of using FBA, what are the advantages that have made so many sellers think it’s worth it?

 Fulfillment by Amazon gives you two huge shipping advantages: